-a.
-VDOE Annual Report for Discipline, Crime and Violence.
+a) VDOE Annual Report for Discipline, Crime and Violence.
 The Code of Virginia requires school divisions to submit data to VDOE on incidents of discipline, crime and violence (DCV).
 Current reports contain selected comparisons to prior years.
 DCV data are used also to complete federal reports required by the Gun-Free Schools Act of 1994 (GFSA) and the Individuals with Disabilities Education Act (IDEA).
 GFSA requires annual reporting of the number of students suspended or expelled statewide for possessing or bringing firearms on school property.
 IDEA contains requirements for reporting disciplinary actions involving students with disabilities.
 This reporting requirement corresponds with school board policy CLA "Reporting Acts of Violence and Substance Abuse".
-The reporting required by the

-Department of Education is the responsibility of the Principal or their designee.
+The reporting required by the Department of Education is the responsibility of the Principal or their designee.
 The report shall include whether or not ACPS disciplinary action was taken against such student.
 Proper reporting will include whether action required a police enforcement action.
+Measurable objective: How many incidents are reported each school year and how many resulted in a law enforcement action?
+Analysis will differentiate between incidents of administrative discipline and law enforcement actions.